 I am reassured, as are my counterparts at other Universities that the May budget announcement shows a funding boost for research, and innovation initiatives.
-Increases to tuition subsidies for science, and to fund additional places in engineering are welcome, but funding in disciplines like law, the humanities and commerce have not increased since 2012.
+Increases to tuition subsidies for science, and to fund additional places in engineering are welcome, but funding in disciplines like law, the humanities and commerce have not increased since 2012 and it is increasingly difficult for the NZ university system to maintain quality in those areas.